This piece is from the Templeton Ideas archives. It was originally published in 2021.

 Watch to learn more about the surprising power of that little phrase to strengthen our most loving ties: “thank you.”

-Algoe is the leader of a Templeton-funded $1.8 million project to develop a “scientific approach to living in love,” which aims to kindle new connections in the study of friendship, romance, and affection.
+Algoe was the leader of a Templeton-funded $1.8 million project, which was active between 2018 and 2021, to develop a “scientific approach to living in love,” which aimed to kindle new connections in the study of friendship, romance, and affection.

 Walker is the recipient of a $2.9 million grant from the John Templeton Foundation for a project, co-led by Templeton Prize laureate Paul Davies, to explore the transitions bridging chemistry and the origins of life.